Learn / Guides / Customer journey mapping (CJM) guide

 While traditional analytics tools tell you about the customer’s journey to your website, behavior analytics tools show where their attention goes after they’ve arrived.

-Both types of analytics tools—quantitative and qualitative—work together to help you identify usability issues in your customer journey.
+Both types of analytics tools—quantitative and qualitative—work together to help you identify usability issues in your customer journey and highlight customer experience improvement opportunities.

 Here are three popular analytics tools used by marketing and UX professionals: